mborcari/ServiceMappingLab/README.md

 ## 📦 Requirements

-- Windows 10 or 11
+- Windows 10 or 11 with 32gb RAM and good processor!
 - Oracle VirtualBox
 - Ubuntu Server ISO (22.04 or 24.04 recommended)
 - PowerShell (for SCP transfers)
 - DHCP or static network
 - Basic Linux knowledge

 ---